Six Web Trends for Catholic Church Websites

 A cell phone is displaying a Catholic themed website on the screen.

 Is one of your parish goals to update our parish’s website?
-If so, we've collected a list of some of the most important trends our web design team has identified — all of which can be applied using our church website builder WeConnect .
+If so, we've collected a list of some of the most important trends our web design team at LPi has identified after working with Catholic churches across the country to build their websites — all of which can be applied using our church website builder, WeConnect.

 1. Video Headers as the Hero Image